CalebM1987/IL_NG911_Tools/README.md

 ### running the tests

 Once setup has been completed, it is important to run the unit tests to make sure everything is working.

+The unit tests can be ran by either right clicking on the `runTests.ps1` script and selecting `Run with Powershell`, or double clicking on the `runTests.sh` to run from the git bash.

+#### manually running unit tests in Git Bash
 To run the tests, open `Git Bash` in the folder for these tools and run the following command in the terminal (right click and paste):

 ```sh
 "c:/Program Files/ArcGIS/Pro/bin/Python/envs/arcgispro-py3/python.exe" -m unittest -v test/unit_tests.py
 ```

-If all is well, the tests should all pass:
+If all is well, the tests should all pass (the number of tests could change based on updates to this repo):
 ![unit tests](resources/images/unit-tests.png)